-My day then begins with spending time with my family, settling into a office space clear of clutter (mess creates stress), and getting to inbox zero, before doing my most important task of the day, before moving onto the rest of them.
+My day then begins with spending time with my family, settling into an office space clear of clutter (mess creates stress), and getting to inbox zero, before doing my most important task of the day, before moving on to the rest of them.

-For beginners I’d advise starting with just one or two items on the list and then build it up into something that fits you best.
-For me it’s still just 1-2 main task / goal per day.
+For beginners, I’d advise starting with just one or two items on the list and then building it up into something that fits you best.
+For me, it’s still just 1 to 2 main tasks/goals per day.

 More about the benefits of setting up and keeping to a morning routine can be heard in this excellent podcast: